Skip to main content

 BUILDdbt buildRun models, test tests, take snapshots, and load seed files in Direct Acyclic Graph (DAG) order for selected resources or an entire project.

-NOTE: Unlike the below transform actions that support all dbt versions, BUILD doesn't support dbt version 1.0.
-BUILD is optimized for later dbt versions, like 1.4 or 1.5, providing enhanced performance and access to significant updates.
+NOTE: Unlike the below transform actions that support all dbt versions.
+BUILD is optimized for later dbt versions, like 1.4, 1.5, and 1.7, providing enhanced performance and access to significant updates.

 RUNdbt runBuild some or all of the project's models in Snowflake